Nimrod51/drone-flight-mapper/README.md

-# drone-flight-mapper
+# Drone-Flight-Mapper
-A frontend Web application to map and create flight plans
+A frontend Web application to map and create flight plans built using Leaflet and Leaflet.Draw

+# Installation
+1. Clone the repository
+2. Run npm install